Two Portland Democrats running for state Senate

 Sanborn, a co-founder of Rising Tide Brewery and a former high school teacher, announced her campaign for the Maine Senate on Dec.
 14. She is serving her first term in the Legislature, representing House District 43, which includes Portland’s North Deering neighborhood and part of Falmouth.

 Duson, 63, was re-elected to the Portland City Council in November.
-She is serving her 17th term on the council, which is a nonpartisan office.
+She is serving in her 17th year on the council, which is a nonpartisan office.
 Duson registered as a Senate candidate on Dec.
 17 but has not made a formal campaign announcement.
 Her campaign is being managed by Anne Haskell, who held the Senate District 28 seat before Dion was elected in 2016.

-Democrats will choose between the two women in the June 12 primary election.
+Democrats will choose between the two women and any other candidates who come forward in the June 12 primary election.

 No Republicans have registered yet to run for the seat.

-Note: Correction: This story was updated at 10:27 a.m. on Dec.
-27, 2017 to correct the number of years Jill Duson has served.